hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 A record of 3 elements that defines the name of the binary file of the library to load in a specific system architecture and OS.

 ###### `LibraryDescription`
-**Description**: A description of the library in all possible systems.
+**Description**: A description of the library in all supported systems.

 ###### `LibraryLoader`
 **Description**: Helper class that will load a library for the correct system